-Rehabilitation and reformation is what society have practiced but in the era of recidivism how far these practices will be praised.
-The negativity in society, abusive human nature, unemployment, excessive drugs consumption, unsatisfied wants are all involved in degrading human thoughts.
+Rehabilitation and reformation is what society has practiced but in the era of recidivism how far these practices will be praised.
+The negativity in society, abusive human nature, unemployment, excessive drugs consumption; unsatisfied wants are all involved in degrading human thoughts.

 The various offenders that existed and exist in our society were involved in crime from their juvenility till today.
 The question here is what makes these juveniles a recidivist.
 Does the increased recidivism have any solution?
 How to reform the juveniles involved in crime and prevent them from being recidivist?

-The report by Crime and Justice Institute in Boston defines Juvenile Recidivism into three category:
+The report by Crime and Justice Institute in Boston defines Juvenile Recidivism into three categories:

 Recidivism, being one of the fundamental concepts in criminal justice, becomes relevant in understanding the functions of the criminal justice system related to incapacitation, deterrence, and rehabilitation.
 Recidivism is the behavioural aspect of a criminal that verifies once a criminal is always a criminal.
 Though the steps are taken to rehabilitate and re-socialise the juveniles in order to further prevent them from being delinquent.
 These juveniles are given proper treatment in the juvenile jail but the foreign reports shows that rarely they change their tendencies.